 Hi, my name is Mihir.
-During the third year of my college, I did a small startup and it was quite successful.
-Many of my college juniors and friends asked me questions about my experience and some even asked me for tips (haha).
-In this article, I am going to jot down my takeaways and things anyone should consider before starting his/ her startup.
+During third year of my college, I created a small startup and it was quite successful.
+Many of my college juniors and friends asked me many questions about my experience and some even asked me for tips (haha).
+In this article, I am going to jot down my takeaways and points anyone should consider before starting his/ her startup.
 I hope you will enjoy, I will keep it short.
 (Please read till the end, the last part is important.)

 Love for the idea.

 I know this line is becoming a cliche but it’s really important.

 Work on the idea you are really passionate about.
 Work on that idea which you want to see come alive.